topohl/MMManalyzer/README.md

 The MultiMouseMonitor (MMM) is a state-of-the-art system designed for tracking rodents through RFID technology.
 MMManalyzer serves as a valuable complement by providing tools for data processing and analysis.

+## Data Formatting and Analysis

+MMManalyzer is equipped with features for batch processing data.
+This includes formatting data based on phases (active and inactive) according to the time of day, grouping and filtering of animals, and cropping of data based on time.

+### Features

+- **Data Formatting**: Format data based on active and inactive phases and other criteria.
+- **Grouping and Filtering**: Group and filter animals for targeted analysis.
+- **Time Cropping**: Crop data based on specific time intervals.

-## Features
+## Analysis Features

-- **Data Formatting**: MMManalyzer offers a set of utilities for formatting raw data obtained from the MMM system.
+The Analysis component of MMManalyzer offers a range of features for insightful data analysis.
+These features include:

-- **Data Analysis**: The project includes analysis scripts and sheets for in-depth data interpretation.
+- **Activity Plotting**: Visualize the activity of groups of mice.
+- **Sleep Analysis**: Perform in-depth sleep analysis.
+- **Activity Comparison**: Compare activity between different groups using linear mixed-effects models (lme).

 ## Getting Started